mohan-chinnappan-n/FSCConfigUI/docs/uri/README.md

-## How to current URI in Aura Lightning Component
+## How to get current URI in Aura Lightning Component

 ![uri info](img/uri-info-1.png)